 Program is career oriented, not specifically designed for baccalaureate transfer.
-However, some credits earned may transfer to four-year institutions.
+However, some credits earned may transfer to four-year institutions, such as at Kean University and New Jersey Institute of Technology.
 Placement in upper-division colleges or universities depends on individual academic performance and portfolio of work accumulated in the course of Architectural Technology study.